tinify/wordpress-plugin/readme.txt

 A: You can upgrade to a paid account by adding your *Payment details* on your [account dashboard](https://tinypng.com/dashboard/api).
 Additional compressions above 500 will then be charged at the end of each month as a one-time fee.

 == Changelog ==
+= 3.6.1 =
+* Resolved issue where a picture element would be nested within a picture element

 = 3.6.0 =
 * Added a link to leave a review in the bulk and settings page
 * Renamed menu title for bulk to "Bulk TinyPNG"